JohnsonTran/Movie-Info/README.md

-Website that where users can look at information about movies.
+Website where users can look at information about movies.

 Technologies:
 React